We use cookies

 Blog - Phobias

-HOW TO OVERCOME TRYPANOPHOBIA WITH VRET?
+HOW TO OVERCOME TRYPANOPHOBIA (FEAR OF needles) WITH VR?

 By Inna Maltzeva, Chief Scientific Officer at PsyTech VR